tom192180/RL-Project_assignment3/README.md

 We implemented DQN and improvements like DDQN, Dueling DQN and self play, and carry out experiments on following environments:

+The project is done by Yibin Feng and I-Fan Lin.

 -slimevolley
 https://github.com/hardmaru/slimevolleygym